Andrew-Jones657/andrew-jones657.github.io/Columbia_Remote.md

 <h3> Final Products </h3> <br>

 <p> Having prepared the land use layers, urban growth in Columbia is depicted in Figure 13.
+As discussed earlier by Figure 1, Columbia and other municipalities expand in all directions.
+The neighborhoods that experienced the most development by land area include Hominy Branch, Kings Meadow, Mexico Gravel, Stonecrest, Thornbrook, and Vanderveen Crossing.
 Note that this map is simplified rendition, as it only displays areas over 60,000 sqaure feet. (update update)  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/8TwOgBB.jpeg" alt="2000 Land Use" style="width:100%;max-width:625px">